 During fiscal 2007 and fiscal 2008 we transitioned certain outsourced payroll customers in connection with a sale of assets to Automatic Data Processing, Inc. (ADP).
-In addition, we sold our Intuit Technology Solutions business in fiscal 2006, our Intuit Distribution Management Solutions business in fiscal 2008, and our Intuit Real Estate Solutions business in fiscal 2010.
-We accounted for these three businesses as discontinued operations and, accordingly, we have reclassified the selected financial data for all periods presented to reflect them as such.
+In addition, we sold our Intuit Distribution Management Solutions business in fiscal 2008 and our Intuit Real Estate Solutions business in fiscal 2010.
+We accounted for these two businesses as discontinued operations and, accordingly, we have reclassified the selected financial data for all periods presented to reflect them as such.